helvete/no-i18n-gsearch-form/README.md

-# no-i18n-gsearch-form
+# no-l10n-gsearch-form
-Search using google and have non-nationalized results
+Search using google and have non-localized results